sabir-aspose/words-docs-com/en/net/ai-powered-features/supported-ai-models/_index.md

 {{% /alert %}}

 Aspose.Words now leverages advanced AI models to enhance document processing and analysis.
-With the Aspose.Words.AI namespace, developers can access AI-powered features such as document summarization and analysis, document translation, and grammar checking by integrating generative language models from industry leaders.
+With the Aspose.Words.AI namespace, developers can access AI‑powered features such as document summarization and analysis, document translation, and grammar checking by integrating generative language models from industry leaders.

 ## Supported Model Types